[Q,R]=0 and Kostant partition functions: The asymptotic result in the torus case

 In order to bound the rest of the integral \eqref{fcharint}, for each $g\in \T\setminus \T_\reg$, we will replace the Atiyah-Bott formula by an expression, which is regular at $g$.
 Such formulas were given in \cite{ber-ver85}; here we sketch the setup and the relevant notions.
-We start with the identity element of $\T$: $g=\unit$.
+We begin with the case of the unit element of $\T$: $g=\unit$.
+We follow the exposition of (\cite{ber-get-ver}, chapters 7,8).

 For a manifold $M$ with a $\T$-action, we define the algebra $\CA_\T(M)$ of {\em equivariant forms} as the space of smooth maps $\alpha:\t\to \Gamma(\WT)^\T$, from $\t$ to the set of invariant differential forms on $M$.
 As a matter of notation, we will write $\alpha(X)$ for the resulting differential form on $M$, and $\alpha(X,q)$ for the value of this differential form at $q\in M$.